-The Harvard Medical School designates this live activity for a maximum of 34.75 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in this activity.
+The Harvard Medical School designates this live activity for a maximum of 34.50 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Successful completion of this CME activity enables the participant to earn up to 34.75 MOC points and 7.75 patient safety credits in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 34.50 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.

 NURSE PRACTITIONERS and REGISTERED NURSES